Trusted Vedic Astrology Platform

 Formation

-Surya afflicted by Rahu, Ketu, or Shani — particularly Rahu conjunct Surya or in the 9th Bhava; also Surya in 9th debilitated or in Dusthana (6th, 8th, 12th)
+Surya afflicted by Rahu, Ketu, or Shani — particularly Rahu conjunct Surya or in the 9th Bhava; also Surya in the 9th debilitated or in a Dusthana (6th, 8th, or 12th house)

 Life Domain